lingw2019s/project-1/README.md

-# About Dice App:
+# About the Dice App:
 The designed app functions as follows:
+1. Place two random dice images at the top.
-1. Take an input as the target sum.
+2. Take an input as the target sum.
-2. Roll as many times as you need to hit the target sum.
+3. Roll as many times as you need to hit the target sum.

 **Input Validation:**